juunie-roh/juun/README.md

 3. **Remote Caching**: Shares build artifacts across the team (when configured with a remote cache)
 4. **Parallel Execution**: Runs tasks in parallel to maximize efficiency
 5. **Workspace Awareness**: Understands dependencies between packages in the monorepo

-### Usage with Vercel

-The project is optimized for deployment on Vercel, with specific configuration to handle the monorepo structure.
-The `vercel` branch contains the necessary adjustments for Vercel to correctly build and deploy the application.